paullepoulpe/master-thesis/src/06_Redesign.md

 }
 ```

-**[RUBEN] Sinon "This duplication of code is due to the fact that the function and condition are emitted separately.
-The scheduler has no way to know that it is actually duplicating computation.".
-Je comprends mais ça gagnerait à être plus détaillé.**

-This duplication of code is due to the fact that the function and condition are emitted separately.
-The scheduler has no way to know that it is actually duplicating computation.
+The fundamental problem with this encoding is that the condition and function fields of our generators are stored in different blocks.
+This causes them to be emitted separately by code generation, therefore the scheduler cannot see the dependencies between both blocks and duplicates the computation.

 ## After
-The work done by Vera Salvisberg [@betterfusion] modifies the fusion algorithm in LMS to remove both these restrictions.
-It introduces the concept of `MultiCollect` as the base generator for loops.
-By default `MultiCollect` has the same semantics as `flatmap` in that it can produce multiple values on each iteration.
-But it can also be used to express `filter` and `map` as they are just specialized `flatmap` operations that produce one or less elements per iteration.
-This allows us to remove the need for an additional condition field.
-It also provides the scheduler with all the information it needs to properly guard the computation of the current element while not duplicating computation.
+The mechanisms used by fusion to understand the shape of loop bodies are called extractors.
+The terminology used for extractors is similar to the one for DMLL generators.
+For example a `Collect` extractor matches on loop bodies that produce a single element for each iteration.
+The new version of fusion introduces the concept of a `MultiCollect`.
+This extractor matches on all loop bodies that produce a collection of elements for each iteration (like `flatMap`).
+It also introduces two specialized extractors: `Singleton` and `Empty` to match on bodies of `filter`-like and `map`-like operations.

+This allows us to change the encoding of `Elem`s by expressing all of the `Collect` `Elem`s in term of `flatMap` like operation.
 We update the Delite `MultiLoop` language to reflect this change:

 ```scala
 MultiCollect(s)(iF)          : Coll[V]